Fill out the form below to schedule a demo or call our sales team at

 In the midst of this, pastors are striving to ensure that their congregation is becoming more like Jesus.
 Today’s discipleship challenge is that your church only has your congregation’s attention for a couple of hours each weekend, and maybe an additional hour or two throughout the week if you have small groups or Bible studies.

 Some church leaders lean into social media platforms, trying to compete with the other voices influencing their followers.
-However, in a recent episode of Equip & Engage, Brett McCracken (senior editor at The Gospel Coalition) warns how easy it can be to accidentally blur the lines on social media:
+However, in an episode of Equip & Engage, Brett McCracken (senior editor at The Gospel Coalition) warns how easy it can be to accidentally blur the lines on social media:

 The good news is that there are powerful strategies that leverage digital tools for eliminating distractions and building disciples.
 Let’s take a look at some of these and how your church can implement them right away.